ari-kuni/ari-kuni.github.io/README.md

-# 💻 Alisa Kunimoto — GitHub Pages Portfolio
+# 💻 Alisa Kunimoto: GitHub Pages Personal Portfolio

 Welcome to the source code for my personal portfolio website, built using **GitHub Pages** and the **Minima Jekyll theme**.
 📍 [Visit the site here](https://ari-kuni.github.io)

 ---